Cannabis & CBD and Your DNA — How Your Genes Affect THC and CBD

 - Individual response to cannabis depends on many factors beyond genetics: dose, frequency, consumption method, other substances, and tolerance.

-- This report does not predict subjective experience (euphoria, anxiety, paranoia), cannabis dependence risk, or tolerance effects.
+- Decode+ does not predict subjective experience (euphoria, anxiety, paranoia), cannabis dependence risk, or tolerance effects.

 Important Disclaimer

-This report is for educational and informational purposes only.
+Decode+ is for educational and informational purposes only.
 It does not constitute medical advice, diagnosis, or treatment.
-This report does not recommend or endorse cannabis use.
+It does not recommend or endorse cannabis use.
 Cannabis laws vary by jurisdiction — verify legality in your area before making any decisions.
 Consult a healthcare provider before making decisions about cannabis or CBD use, especially if you take other medications.

 References